hatoo/Accepted/README.md

 This supports vscode style snippet.

-You can configure by toml file palaced in `[config_dir]/acc/init.toml`
+You can configure by toml file placed in `[config_dir]/acc/init.toml`

 config_dir is defined in [here](https://docs.rs/dirs/1.0.3/dirs/fn.config_dir.html).

-The only configurable this is snippet
+The only configurable thing is snippet

 ```
 snippet = ["path_to_snippet_file"]